mirage/mirage-www/data/wiki/hello-world.md

 $ make build
 ```

-This builds a Unix binary called `hello` that contains the simple console
+Our Unix binary is built in the `dist` at `dist/hello`.
+Note that `make` simply
-application, it is available in the `dist` folder.
-Note that `make` simply calls
+calls `mirage build` which itself turns into a simple `dune build` command.
+If
-`mirage build` which itself turns into a simple `dune build` command.
-If you are
+you are  familiar with `dune` it is possible to inspect the build rules for the
-familiar with `dune` it is possible to inspect the build rules for the unikernel.
+unikernel generated in `dune.build`.

-Finally to run your application, simply run it
+To run your application, execute the binary — and observe the exciting log
-directly — as it is a standard Unix binary — and observe the exciting log messages that our loop is generating:
+messages that our loop is generating:

 ```bash
 $ ./hello